gvelatini/RepData_PeerAssessment1/PA1_template.md

 The data that is used in this analysis is contained in the data set "activity.csv"

 This analysis makes use of data from a personal activity monitoring device.
 This device collects data at 5 minute intervals through out the day.
-The data consists of two months of data from an anonymous individual collected during the months of October and November, 2012 and include the number of steps taken in 5 minute intervals each day.
+The data consists of two months of data from an anonymous individual (John Doe) collected during the months of October and November, 2012 and include the number of steps taken in 5 minute intervals each day.

 The original data set contains 17568 observations of 3 variables.